emrtnm/lamp-bash-script-for-ubuntu/README.md

-# Lamp Bash Scripts For Ubuntu
+# Lamp Bash Script For Ubuntu
 This script is written using the shell, in order to quickly deploy PHP environment for Ubuntu Servers.
 Simple but it is efficient and safe.
 Pls contribute.

 ## Includes